 A policy of preference neutrality would be most easily applicable to consumer preferences that do not directly affect the rights of others to exercise alternative preferences (so-called private goods).
-TSCA and FIFRA impose politically derived risk preferences (and their related costs) on individuals without respect for those who are more risk tolerant than the political majority.
+TSCA (which governs the use of various chemicals and the abatement of asbestos, indoor radon concentrations, and lead-based paint) and FIFRA (which regulates the use of agricultural chemicals) impose politically derived risk preferences (and their related costs) on individuals without respect for those who are more risk tolerant than the political majority.
 Accordingly, both statutes should be abolished.

 Of course, some people argue that the cost of obtaining good risk information is too great.
 That's not altogether obvious (a plethora of private, third-party reporting organizations, such as Underwriters Laboratories, Consumer's Union, Green Seal, various kosher and halal food certification groups, the Better Business Bureau, and the Good Housekeeping Institute, are well-known and on the job today), and there are remedies available beyond the uniform imposition of politically derived risk tolerances.
-Mandatory labeling standards-perhaps accompanied by Food and Drug Administration advisories-would address the concern about this alleged market imperfection and do minimal violence to the marketplace and the rights of individual consumers (for a detailed discussion of this recommendation, see Chapter 39).
+Mandatory labeling standards-perhaps accompanied by Food and Drug Administration advisories-would address the concern about this alleged market imperfection and do minimal violence to the marketplace and the rights of individual consumers.